saracarlile/quote-machine/README.md

 ## Synopsis

 Build a Random Quote Machine.
-This one of Free Code Camp's Front End Libraries Projects.
+This is one of Free Code Camp's Front End Libraries Projects.

 ## More Info